ashdriver/esphome-samsung-ac-ir/README.md

-# ESPHome Haier AC IR remote control component
+# ESPHome Samsung AC IR remote control component

 This implementation of the ESPHome component to control HVAC with IR channel.